Camden Yards Sports Complex

 Sports facility in Baltimore, Maryland, U.S.

-The Camden Yards Sports Complex is located in the center of Baltimore, Maryland.
-The complex is composed of multiple buildings and stadiums including Oriole Park at Camden Yards and M&T Bank Stadium.
+The Camden Yards Sports Complex is an 85 acre sports and entertainment campus located in the center of Baltimore, Maryland, owned and operated by the Maryland Stadium Authority.
+The complex is composed of multiple buildings and stadiums, including Oriole Park at Camden Yards and M&T Bank Stadium.
 The two stadiums are home to the Baltimore Orioles of Major League Baseball and the Baltimore Ravens of the National Football League, respectively.
 The Babe Ruth Birthplace and Museum is located approximately two blocks from the main entrance of Camden Yards at Eutaw Street.
-The complex also features the original Camden Station which formerly housed the Sports Legends Museum at Camden Yards and Geppi's Entertainment Museum.
-In addition to the sports facilities, it is also a location for community events such as the Dew Tour's Panasonic Open in June 2007 and 2008, the Baltimore Marathon, and the African American Festival which is held every year.
+The complex also features the original Camden Station, which formerly housed the Sports Legends Museum at Camden Yards and Geppi's Entertainment Museum.
+In addition to the sports facilities, it is also a location for community events such as the Dew Tour's Panasonic Open in June 2007 and 2008, the Baltimore Marathon, and the African American Festival, which is held every year.

+Etymology

+The complex and its surrounding district take their name from the former Baltimore and Ohio Railroad (B&O) rail yards and the adjacent Camden Station, which occupied the site beginning in the 1850s.
+The station and yards were in turn named for nearby Camden Street, which appears on a 1792 map of Baltimore and was named in honor of Charles Pratt, 1st Earl Camden, an 18th-century British Lord Chancellor noted for his sympathy toward the American colonial cause.
+When the Maryland Stadium Authority redeveloped the site in the late 1980s and early 1990s, Governor William Donald Schaefer advocated for the "Camden Yards" name in reference to the former rail terminal; the resulting name of the ballpark, Oriole Park at Camden Yards, represented a compromise between the state and the Orioles, who had favored simply "Oriole Park."